stagenow/docs/edge/source/csp/app.md

 ### Uninstall Application
 This removes the specified application from the device.

-* Package Name: Provide the Android package name of the application ex: 'com.mycompany.mypackage'
+* Package Name - Provide the Android package name of the application ex: 'com.mycompany.mypackage'

 ### Upgrade Application
 This upgrades/downgrades the specified application.
 The application must already exist on the device or you  receive an error (Use the Install parameter instead.

-* APK Path and Name: Must be the full path to the APK that will reside on the device. ex: '/storage/sdcard1/Herald.apk'
+* APK Path and Name - Must be the full path to the APK that will reside on the device. ex: '/storage/sdcard1/Herald.apk'

 ### Default Launcher
 You can provide a different application launcher to enable.
 The launcher application must reside on the device already.

-* Package Name: Provide the Android package name of the application ex: 'com.mycompany.mypackage'
+* Package Name - Provide the Android package name of the application ex: 'com.mycompany.mypackage'

 ### Enable & Disable Application
 Provide a package name of the applications that you want to enable or disable.
 Disabling an application disables the ability to launch the application.